 The Unlawful Internet Gambling Enforcement Act (UIGEA) deals with banks and how they process online gambling transactions.
 The UIGEA affects how players deposit and withdraw money with these online sportsbooks.
 It doesn’t make it illegal to place bets with them.
 In fact, none of these laws even address the bettors themselves, but rather focus on preventing the operation of illegal gambling businesses from an owner/operator standpoint.

-Since the legal offshore sportsbooks that we recommend are legally licensed and regulated outside US jurisdiction, they are outside the reach of these federal laws, so American bettors can bet with them without fear of breaking any US federal law.
+Since the legal offshore sportsbooks that we recommend are legally authorized and operated outside US jurisdiction, they are outside the reach of these federal laws, so American bettors can bet with them without fear of breaking any US federal law.
 You can gein-depthn depth information about gambling-related federal regulations from our Legal Online Sports Betting Guide For US Residents.

 South Dakota State Gambling Laws